 The Waldorf Homeschool Conference is an annual live event where homeschoolers can gather, learn, and share.
-I asked the presenters to share their best homeschooling advice or favorite things about Waldorf homeschooling.
+I asked the presenters from 2019 to share their best homeschooling advice or favorite things about Waldorf homeschooling.
 Check out these top tips from experienced Waldorf homeschoolers and educators.

-We’d love to have you join us for an immersive weekend exploring the Waldorf homeschooling movement and all it can do to enrich homeschool and family life at the Waldorf Homeschool Conference.
+We’d love to have you join us for an immersive weekend exploring the Waldorf homeschooling movement and all it can do to enrich homeschool and family life at the next Waldorf Homeschool Conference.
 Two have been held so far: in May of 2017 in Orlando, and in March of 2019 in Atlanta.
 Maybe you want to help coordinate one in your neck of the woods?
 Check out the conference page to be in touch.

 - If you could only give one piece of advice to Waldorf homeschoolers, what would it be?
 OR…